Joel-Haeberli/it-security-docs/docs/themes/Security Tools 2.md

 IPv6 uses ICMPv6 based Neighbor Discovery Protocol (NDP) as a replacement for ARP.
 Unfortunately, The NDP has similar security problems:

 - Neighbor Discovery spoofing
-- Rougue IPv6 Router Advertisements
+- Rogue IPv6 Router Advertisements

 SEcure Neighbor Discovery (SEND) would fix this issue